 A Cycling and Walking 'Investment' Strategy with woefully little investment

 The Government's draft Cycling and Walking Investment Strategy for England (CWIS, or "Cee-whizz") has just been released for consultation.
-After the painstaking lobbying by CTC and its allies for the laws which required the adoption of a CWIS, its long-awaited arrival ought to have been cause for celebration.
+After the painstaking lobbying by Cycling UK and its allies for the laws which required the adoption of a CWIS, its long-awaited arrival ought to have been cause for celebration.

 Sadly, it isn't.
 The admirable ambition and objectives of the draft CWIS aren't remotely matched by its modest target for increased cycle use.
 Worse still, even this lowly target stands little hope of being met, unless Ministers are willing to invest a lot more cash to achieve it, and to adopt the cycle-friendly design standards needed to ensure the money is well spent.
 Let's examine each of these points in turn.